🔥Crypto Fireside #29 — Interviews with crypto people.

 🔥Hello!
 Who are you, and what do you do?

 JM: My name is John Marrin and I’m the CEO of Use Case Future Technologies: a blockchain research and development company aiming to target multiple sectors and infuse blockchain technology every step of the way.
 Currently, I’m focused on building Use Case Studios DAO, which is a DAO that is designed to operate Use Case Studios: a subsidiary of UCFT that is developing Ancient Flame a fantasy MMORPG metaverse/social platform for fantasy enthusiasts to meet like-minded people in a fantasy setting and an immersive open world.
-Players can trade NFT equipment peer to peer, earn in-game cryptocurrency, and even rent and own property in-game.
+Players can trade NFT equipment peer to peer, earn in-game cryptocurrency, and even rent and own property in-game in the Metaverse.
 It’s essentially the combination of Borderlands and Viewtiful Joe that you didn’t know you wanted.

 The project involves crypto in a few ways: the DAO obviously has a tokenized model that handles the governance of the studio itself, and there will also be an in-game currency earned by the players to encourage participation and create a social and fiscal economy in a virtual world.
 We’ll allow users to rent storefronts, sell their wares to other players, own homes, and trade weapons and other equipment as well!